brandonleegit/terraformvspherekubernetes/README.md

 2. There is hard coded IP addresses in the main.tf in each folder (kube-1, kube-2, kube-3)
 3. There is a hard-coded DNS value in the main.tf for each kube-1, kube-2, and kube-3 folder in the provisioners section.
 You will need to change this.

-## After running the script and the VMs have been provisioned
+## After running the script on the Kubernetes master/controller:
-### On the Kubernetes master/controller:

 If you use the naming I have used, this is .
 Run the following: